Three-Dimensional Digital Planning

 CBCT 3D imaging.

 A cone-beam computed tomography scan captures your jaw in three dimensions.
-Unlike a flat X-ray, CBCT shows us bone density, nerve canal locations, sinus position, the roots of adjacent teeth, and the overall geometry of your mouth — everything we need to plan safely and accurately.
+Unlike a flat X-ray, CBCT shows us bone density, nerve canal locations, sinus position, the roots of adjacent teeth, and the overall geometry of your mouth.
+That is what we need to plan safely and accurately.
 The scan takes under a minute.

 - 2